This post may contain affiliate links. Please read our disclosure.

 Step 4: Combine the crab mixture and vegetables.

 Step 6: Serve with avocado slices and toast.

 For a rich meal that’s ready in minutes, it’s hard to beat this crab and vegetable creamy salad.
 Fair warning: once you try a bite, you may be tempted to grab lump crab every time you see it in the store!

 Tips for making this recipe

 Use a light hand when mixing the crab.
 You want to preserve the hunks of meat so you can really taste the crab and appreciate the texture.

 Also, you may be tempted to skip the sourdough to reduce your carb count.
 Don’t!
 Have a small piece if you must, but the crunch factor is absolutely worth the extra carbs.
 I also think something about the taste of sourdough really highlights the flavor of the crab.

-If you have any extra salad, be sure to transfer to an airtight container and place in the refrigerator right away.
+If you have any extra salad, be sure to transfer it to an airtight container and place it in the refrigerator right away.
 If crab sits out longer than two hours, it will need to be discarded.

 When properly stored, crab will stay fresh in the refrigerator for up to three days.
 Serve with fresh toast for a delightful little snack or meal!